-Concussions do not always result in loss of consciousness.
-Most people who have a concussion never pass out.
-But they may describe seeing all white, black, or stars.
+Concussions do not always lead to loss of consciousness.
+Most people never pass out.
+They may describe seeing all white, all black, or stars.
 A person can also have a concussion and not realize it.

-- Acting confused, feeling spacey, or not thinking straight
+- Acting somewhat confused, feeling unable to concentrate, or not thinking clearly

 - Being drowsy, hard to wake up, or similar changes